-Calluses are not only painful, but they can easily become a serious condition for your family pet.
-My Golden Retriever is 7 years old, and this is my story about how his calluses hurt, bled, and quickly became unmanageable.
+Calluses are not only painful; they can easily become a serious condition for your family pet.
+My Golden Retriever is 7 years old and this is my story about how his calluses hurt, bled and quickly became unmanageable.
 It breaks my heart to know that I wasn't knowledgeable enough to understand how these calluses could turn into such a nightmare.
-Pay attention to your dog, as he will let you know if something is hurting.
+Pay attention to your dog, he will let you know if something is hurting.
 I'll offer some tips on how to prevent the issue in the first place.

 Calluses on Dogs Cause Pain and Bleed

-My Golden Retriever started getting calluses on each upper elbow.
-He's a mellow dog, and often plops down on the carpet anywhere.
-I could actually tell he was not comfortable settling down by the way he would slowly slide his legs down to get situated on the carpet.
+My Golden Retriever started getting a callus on each elbow.
+He's a mellow dog; he often plops down on the carpet anywhere.
+I could actually tell he was not comfortable settling down by the way he would slowly slide his legs down, inch by inch, to get situated on the carpet.
 When he did try to settle, he would scrape the floor with his elbows along the way.

-He was constantly licking his elbow, so I looked to see if maybe he had a piece of shrubbery or something from the yard stuck to him.
-I noticed some blood on his leg, but it was coming from a cracked callus and was dripping down to his paw.
-I first thought that his skin had been torn from playing with my other dog.
+He was constantly licking his elbows because he did have the calluses.
+I looked to see if maybe he had a piece of shrubbery, fleas or something from the yard stuck to it.
+I noticed some blood trickling on his leg going down to his paw.
+I first thought that his callus had been torn from playing with my other dog.
 I had some bag balm and I wrapped it with gauze until I got him to the vet.

-If your dog has calluses or sores and they start bleeding, please take your pet to the vet.
+If your dog has calluses or sores and they start bleeding or look infected, please take your pet to the vet.
 Don't wrap them unless the vet tells you to do so.
-I thought I was doing my dog more good than harm.
-I found out the hard way; I love my dog like my own child.
+I thought I was helping; instead, I made it worse.

 Ways You Can Help Heal Your Pet's Sores